fabric-testbed/fabric-docker-images/postgres/17.7/README.md

 Expected output should show the default `postgres` database plus your custom databases (`am`, `broker`, `controller`).

-To make this README section truly useful for others (or your future self), it’s helpful to include the **pre-requisite** stop command and the **post-upgrade** cleanup steps.

-Here is a polished version that covers the full lifecycle of the migration:

----

 ## Upgrading from PostgreSQL 12 to 17

 PostgreSQL does not support in-place major version upgrades.
 You must migrate the data files using `pg_upgrade`.